CKGI/airtime-wordpress-plugin/documentation/Airtime_Eh_Documentation.md

 To install *Airtime\_Eh's* Wordpress plugin, download this package (https://github.com/CKGI/airtime-wordpress-plugin/archive/master.zip).
 Login as an administrator to your Wordpress site.
 Go to *Plugins*.
 On the screen that brings up, click on the *Upload Plugin* link, and follow the instructions.

 Once it is uploaded, you may activate the plugin.
-See Section 4, “Configuring Wordpress,” for more information on configuring the plug post-activation.
+See Section 4, “Configuring Wordpress," for more information on configuring the plug post-activation.

 3: Using *Airtime\_Eh*
 ======================